HafizFasih/icp-book/icp-book/docs/part3-constitution/04-constitution-1973.md

 The 1973 Constitution emphasizes that the Prime Minister and cabinet are ultimately answerable to the elected representatives of the people, making Parliament the supreme institution.
 :::

-### 4. Bicameral Legislature
+### 4. Two-House Legislature

-For the first time in Pakistan's history, a **bicameral legislature (two houses)** was introduced to balance representation and ensure federal harmony.
+For the first time in Pakistan's history, a **two-house legislature** was introduced to balance representation and ensure federal harmony.

 **The National Assembly (Lower House):**
 - **Elected on the basis of population**